close

 August 16, 2022

-AI for Good & Worldwide with Guest Irakli Beridze
+AI for Global Good with Guest Irakli Beridze

 Irakli Beridze is the Head of the Centre for Artificial Intelligence and Robotics at UNICRI, United Nations.
 Beridze advises governments and international organizations on numerous issues related to international security, scientific and technological developments, emerging technologies, innovation, and the disruptive potential of new technologies, with a particular emphasis on the issue of crime prevention, criminal justice, and security.
 Beridze and host Lisa Thee discuss the future of AI, the implications and impacts of AI on human rights, and the importance of ethical oversight and accountability to ensure the safety of children worldwide. https://unicri.it/in_focus/on/unicri_centre_artificial_robotics